NuSTAR/nuskybgd-py/README.md

 }
 ```

-Run `nuskybgd fitab` directing stdout to a log file, then check the log to see
+Run `nuskybgd fit` directing stdout to a log file, then check the log to see
 if the task encountered any problems.

 ```
 # In event_cl/bgd/
-nuskybgd fitab bgdinfo.json savefile=IC342bgd >& fitab.log
+nuskybgd fit bgdinfo.json savefile=IC342bgd >& fitab.log
 ```

-After successfully running `fitab`, the save file can be loaded in Xspec to
+After successfully running `nuskybgd fit`, the save file can be loaded in
-recreate the same state.
-From there, the user can examine and tweak with the
+Xspec to recreate the same state.
+From there, the user can examine and tweak
-model.
-They can also save a modified version of it, preferably under a
+with the model.
+They can also save a modified version of it, preferably under
-different name, to experiment with for the next step.
+a different name, to experiment with for the next step.

 ```
 # Start xspec, then input these commands